theintern/intern/docs/architecture.md

 Reporters are used to display or output test results and coverage information.
 Since Intern is an event emitter, anything that registers for Intern events can be a “reporter”.

-Intern includes a number of built-in reporters that can be enabled using the [reporters] config option.

-User reporters can simply be loaded as plugins; there is no need to use the `reporters` option.
 A reporter can be as simple as:

 ```ts
 // myReporter.ts